DaryanLab/garminwo-app/README.md

 RunningWO is a Windows desktop application built with **Tauri v2 + Rust + HTML/JS**.
 It allows runners to design structured workouts (intervals, repeat blocks, warm-up, cool-down) and send them directly to their GPS watch via Garmin Connect or export them as JSON/FIT.

+# Garmin Workout Organizer

+Garmin Workout Organizer is a Windows application designed to manage, create and upload workouts to Garmin Connect.

 ### ✨ Features

 **Workout Creation**